brjppru/brjppru/README.md

 # Some else?

-- 🔭 I’m currently working for [Kaspersky RnD](https://www.kaspersky.com/)
+- 🔭 I’m currently working for [InDrive](https://indrive.com/en/home/)
 - 🌱 I’m currently learning ♫ DJing [♫♫♫](https://t.me/thebrj)
-- 🤖 Most of the time I'm DevOPS teamlead
-- 🐍 I'm not a engineer, i'm a relationships counsellor for everything with Silicium who don't wanna talk to each other anymore;
+- 🐍 I'm not a network engineer, I'm a relationships counsellor for computers who don't wanna talk to each other anymore.

 # 🐶 My current pet-projects